• Home

 For more information, phone the parish office beginning May 1st.

-A Strong Start in the Faith: The Catholic RCIA Stages
+A Strong Start in the Faith: The Catholic OCIA (RCIA/RCIC) Stages

 Thinking of joining the Roman Catholic Church?
-The Catholic RCIA stages are a good model of basic faith development.
+The Catholic OCIA stages are a good model of basic faith development.
 This article provides some detailed guidance for that process.

 So, you’re developing your faith.
 Great!
 Is it a little overwhelming?